-- Law school and undergraduate academic record, with relevant course work in financial services, securities, commercial, consumer financial law, and/or administrative law may be helpful but is not required);
+- Law school and undergraduate academic record (course work in areas such as financial regulation, economics, consumer financial law, or administrative law may be helpful but is not required);

-- Personal experiences that reflect a desire to excel and overcome challenges
+- Personal experiences that reflect a desire to excel and overcome challenges; and

-- A genuine interest in the field of financial services law
+- A genuine interest in learning, and working in, the field of financial services law and/or administrative law.

 (Experienced attorneys can find OCC Law Department current openings through our Current Openings page.)

-- Law school transcript (photocopy acceptable), with any unusual grading systems explained, and class rank, if available
+- Law school transcript (photocopy acceptable), with any non-standard grading systems explained, and class rank, if available;

-- DD Form 214, Certificate of Separation or Discharge From Active Duty, or other proof of eligibility for those claiming veterans' preference
+- DD Form 214, Certificate of Separation or Discharge from Active Duty, or other proof of eligibility for those claiming veterans' preference; and

-Interviews – Depending on staffing needs, the OCC generally extends invitations for interviews in September or October in each calendar year.
+Interviews – Depending on staffing needs, the OCC generally extends invitations for panel interviews in October or November.

-Offers – Our practice has been to make job offers late in the calendar year.
+Offers – The OCC typically makes job offers in the late fall.
 Successful candidates would ordinarily report the following fall as an Honors Attorney cohort.

 Character Investigation – All appointments are subject to a character and background investigation.

-Any questions regarding the Honors Program should be emailed to the HonorsProgramQuestions@occ.treas.gov.
+Any questions regarding the Honors Attorney Program should be emailed to the HonorsProgramQuestions@occ.treas.gov.